LSSTDESC/Spectractor/README.md

 Be careful, Spectractor can perform fits using the MCMC library [emcee](https://emcee.readthedocs.io/en/stable/) with [mpi4py](https://mpi4py.readthedocs.io/en/stable/) and [h5py](https://www.h5py.org/).
 The latter might be better installed using `conda install ...` command to get their own dependencies (openmp and hdf5).

 For the simulation of spectra, Spectractor needs the following external libraries:
-- [libradtran](http://www.libradtran.org/doku.php) to simulate atmospheric transmission: it needs the installation of [netcdf](https://www.unidata.ucar.edu/software/netcdf/) and a python 2 environment (for the compilation only, not the usage).
+- [libradtran](http://www.libradtran.org/doku.php) to simulate atmospheric transmission: it needs the installation of [netcdf](https://www.unidata.ucar.edu/software/netcdf/) and a python 2 environment (for the compilation only, not the usage); `uvpsec` executable must in the user `$PATH` or the user has to set an environmental variable `$LIBRADTRAN_DIR` pointing to the install directory.
-- [pysynphot](https://pysynphot.readthedocs.io/en/latest/) to get the CALSPEC star spectra: the HST CALSPEC calibration spectra must be downloaded and the environment variable `PYSYN_CDBS` must be created.
+- [pysynphot](https://pysynphot.readthedocs.io/en/latest/) to get the CALSPEC star spectra: the HST CALSPEC calibration spectra must be downloaded and the environment variable `$PYSYN_CDBS` must be created.
+- [astrometry.net](https://astrometrynet.readthedocs.io/en/latest/) (optional): needed to create World Coordinate System files from the images; `solve-field` exectuable must in the user `$PATH` or the user has to set an environmental variable `$ASTROMETRYNET_DIR` pointing to the install directory.

+Detailled command lines for the installation of Spectractor and the external dependencies can be found in the file `.travis.yml`.

 ## Basic extraction

 The main file is `spectractor/extractor/extractor.py` with the function `Spectractor`.
 It extracts the spectrum from a science data image (deflatted, debiased), given:
-- the path to the fits image from which to extract the image,
+- the path to the FITS image from which to extract the image,
 - the path of the output directory to save the extracted spectrum (created automatically if it does not exist yet),
-- the rough position of the object in the image,
+- the rough pr exact position of the object in the image (in pixels),
 - the name of the disperser (as it is named in the `spectractor/extractor/dispersers/` folder),
 - the name of the config .ini file,
 - optionally the name of the target (to search for the extra-atmospheric spectrum if available).